prcleary/paulmisc/README.md

 > Collection of miscellaneous R functions of interest only to Paul

-Currently just contains a simple Shiny app for planning my day and randomising my tasks
+Currently just contains a few things used to manage my workload.

 ## Installation